► New maximum Lamborghini Aventador

 All of this follows our earlier spyshots of the latest prototype of the revved-up V12 supercar at the Nurburgring and on Bolognese streets, as engineers prepare for a late 2018 launch.
 The camouflage has switched from monochrome swirls to a more elaborate pastel patchwork.
 Hardly subtle, is it?

 Like on the Huracan Performante, the exhaust pipes at the rear are raised to a new position, signifying freer-breathing aspiration for the brawny 6.5-litre lump amidships.

 And - how could you miss it - the new rear wing dwarfs previous aero on the maximum Lambo, the SV.
 Engineers are using this test car to fine-tune the downforce and aerodynamics, to ensure it’s stable at v-max over 200mph.

 Is Lamborghini co-developing its rear wing with partner-in-composites Boeing?
 We think we should be told...

 Little concrete information is available yet on the precise outputs of the new Lamborghini.
 The rumour mill suggests that the horsepower target is spiralling nearer 800bhp, up from the ‘standard’ car’s 730bhp (Aventador S) and 740bhp (the last SV).
 We'd peg a best estimate of 760-780bhp.

 Expect to see the new Aventador range-topper to be available in both coupe and roadster bodystyles, like the previous SuperVeloce.
-A world debut in the second half of 2018 is anticipated, ahead of sales starting next winter.
+A world debut at Pebble Beach 2018 is anticipated, ahead of sales starting next winter.